krivard/codalab-worksheets-wiki/Dev:-How-to-Contribute.md

 - Let others know about CodaLab!

 ## Get the Source Code
 Visit the [CodaLab GitHub repo](https://github.com/codalab/codalab/) and [fork the repo](https://help.github.com/articles/fork-a-repo).
-For more details, see [20.
-Getting Started for Developers](https://github.com/codalab/codalab/wiki/20.-Getting-Started-for-Developers).
+For more details, see [Getting Started on UNIX-based Systems](https://github.com/codalab/codalab/wiki/Dev:-Getting-Started-on-UNIX-based-Systems), and [Getting Started on Windows](https://github.com/codalab/codalab/wiki/Dev:-Getting-Started-on-Windows).

 ## Report Bugs and Issues
 Bugs, issues, and feature requests are submitted through the [issues section](https://github.com/codalab/codalab/issues?state=open) on GitHub.
-We recommend the following [Process for Bugs and Issues](https://github.com/codalab/codalab/wiki/25.-Issue-tracking).
+We recommend the following [Process for Bugs and Issues](https://github.com/codalab/codalab/wiki/Dev:-Issue-tracking).

 ## Contribute Code
 So you want to submit some new code to CodaLab.
 Great!
-Before doing so, please take the time to familiarize yourself with our [developer guidelines](https://github.com/codalab/codalab/wiki/22.-CodaLab-Conventions-for-Developers).
+Before doing so, please take the time to familiarize yourself with our [Developer Guidelines](https://github.com/codalab/codalab/wiki/https://github.com/codalab/codalab/wiki/Dev:-Developer-Guidelines).
 We assume that you can successfully build and run the project, and understand how to comply with basic [Git hygiene](http://blog.ericbmerritt.com/2011/09/21/commit-hygiene-and-git.html).
 Here are the steps you should take:

 - Communicate your ideas with the [CodaLab team](https://github.com/codalab/codalab/network/members).
 - Create unit tests for your features.